 Canned pears are a great way to add sweetness and creaminess to smoothies without adding a banana.
 Make sure to get canned pears that are canned in their own juice only—not in syrup.
 In this smoothie, we add instant coffee powder to get that mocha flavor.
 I really like the decaf Italian Roast Via from Starbucks.

 Low in sugar and packed with antioxidants, berries are one of the healthiest fruits you can add to your diet.
 Unfortunately, they can be quite pricey and lacking in quality when out-of-season.
 The solution?
 Frozen berries!
 Picked at the peak of freshness and flash-frozen, they have all the nutrition you’d get from in-season berries, for a fraction of the price.
+Any combination of berries will work—blueberries, raspberries, strawberries are all good!

 Just because you are skipping bananas doesn’t mean you have to skip out on tropical flavor.
 Hit up the frozen fruit section of your supermarket to find frozen mango and pineapple chunks for this smoothie, both of which are naturally very sweet on their own—no need to add any sweetener!